kratika19/Weatherly/README.md

-# YoursWeather - Basic WebApp that gives you time and date with temp details
+# Weatherly - A Weather App

 This project is a ReactJS based project which used weather api to fetch data.
 With this website you can view temp and weather of all countries around the world.
 This is a fully responsive website which works both on your mobile and desktop.